 He asked his followers, “Is God’s plan to be interrupted, or were we mistaken about the post-office building?”
 Financial provisions were made, gifts poured in both big and small, and a “gracious second giving” was offered up at the eleventh hour.

 Following the demolition, the area was rather sparse.
 It took decades for a fountain proposed by Biltmore Estate landscape architect C.D.
 Beadle to be built.
 A scattering of benches would eventually become the school-bus stop.
-Later, a bus shelter installed in 1980 attracted a mostly unwanted clientele.

-Henceforth, the park was dubbed the “Wino Hilton” for the increasing numbers of homeless who gathered there.
+Later, a bus shelter installed in 1980 attracted a mostly unwanted clientele, and the park was dubbed the “Wino Hilton” for the increasing numbers of homeless who gathered there.

-In 1989 the city’s Downtown Commission proposed a revitalization plan, which included moving the bus station several blocks away, once again freeing up that pocket-sized parcel of property.
-That last act would ultimately set into motion the transformation of the park into the downtown masterpiece that it is today.
+In 1989 the city’s Downtown Commission proposed a revitalization plan, which included moving the bus station several blocks away, once again freeing up that pocket-sized triangle of property.
+That last act began the metamorphosis that changed Pritchard Park from a neglected afterthought into the crown jewel of downtown Asheville.

-A Fateful End
+The Fateful End

 But as Pritchard Park was slowly evolving, so too was McQuilkin’s Conference Inn.
-And while the make-up of the current Park was beginning to take shape by the late 1980s, the fortunes of the Inn would ultimately follow an opposite trajectory.
+And while the make-up of the current park was beginning to take shape by the late 1980s, the fortunes of the Inn would ultimately follow an opposite trajectory.

 A New Beginning

 Just up the road from there, on top of Dryman mountain where the Conference Inn used to stand, sits the Crest Center and Pavilion, one of Western North Carolina’s premiere conference and wedding destinations.
 Both sites still enjoy the breathtaking views of Asheville, and beyond to Sunset and Craggy Mountains.
 And at the base of the former Civil War battlement once called Battery Park, a small triangle of land plays host to the bustle of work-week traffic, the rhythm of a Friday night drum circle, and the Sunday morning supplications of a spontaneous congregation.